2010 German Grand Prix: Post-race

 Ferrari's use of team orders, which resulted in Massa relinquishing the lead to Alonso on lap 49, risked the team's exclusion from the race results.
 Team principal Stefano Domenicali, Ferrari manager Massimo Rivola, and Alonso and Massa were summoned by the stewards because they were considered have transgressed Article 39.1 of the 2010 Fédération Internationale de l'Automobile (FIA) Sporting Regulations, and were charged with violating Article 151c of the FIA's sporting code.
 The team was issued a $100,000 (£64,700) fine for the rule infringements, and the stewards decided that the result of the event would be unchanged.
 Ferrari was referred to the FIA World Motor Sport Council for further deliberation.
 The team was heavily criticised by the Formula One paddock.
 Red Bull team principal Christian Horner called it "the clearest team order I've ever seen".
 BBC Sport pundit and former team owner Eddie Jordan was more vocal, stating the orders were "unlawful", felt it was "theft", and prevented the chance of having a race-winning battle between the two Ferrari drivers.
 He felt the two cars should have been disqualified.
 Schumacher argued that Ferrari were concentrating on securing the Drivers' Championship.

 Domenicali insisted there were no team orders and that it was Massa who chose to allow Alonso past.
 Alonso reaffirmed Domenicalli's statement and admitted he was surprised when Massa slowed and claimed that he felt Massa had a gearbox issue.
 FIA reporter Lars Österlind investigated the incident and sent a 160-page report to the World Motor Sport Council which concluded that Alonso should be given a five-second time penalty which would hand the victory to Massa.
 He also wanted a suspended penalty on the loss of Ferrari's Drivers' and Constructors' points scored in the event.
 At the World Motor Sport Council meeting held in Paris on 8 September, the tribunal elected to uphold the $100,000 fine imposed on Ferrari, decided that no further action would be taken against the team, and that Formula One's Sporting Working Group would review the rule that prohibited team orders.
-In December, the FIA announced a reversion on the rule barring team orders because it was difficult to enforce.
+In December, the FIA announced a reversion on the rule barring team orders from the 2011 season onwards because it was difficult to enforce.
 Parallels were made between the race and the 2002 Austrian Grand Prix where Barrichello was ordered by Ferrari to concede the event's victory to Schumacher on its final lap, although team orders were allowed then.